John15321/flatcar-app-minecraft/README.md

 1. **SFTP**: An optional SSH-based SFTP service makes uploading or editing server files (e.g., plugins, world data) straightforward – no extra file-transfer tooling needed beyond your standard SSH key.
 2. **Java Settings**: You directly define the memory allocations by setting the `DOCKER_RAM` for the Docker container and `MC_RAM` for the Java process in the `papermc.env` file.
 This approach gives you full control over performance parameters.

-Both are entirely **optional**.
-You can skip the SFTP container if you prefer other file management methods, and you can continue using your own Java flags if you don’t need our tiered approach.

 ---